ItsJayPM/exportFreeaction/README.md

 # ![exportFreeactionn](./docs/logo.svg)
-A .JSFL script the speeds up making freeaction themes for GoAnimate, by automatically clearing graphics, removing unused symbols, and setting up linkages.
+A .JSFL script the speeds up making freeaction themes, by automatically clearing graphics, removing unused symbols, and setting up linkages.

 ## Setup
 Add both files to your Scripts folder.
-Also make sure the `anifire` folder is included in the same place where your fla is building from.
+Also make sure the `anifire` folder is included in the same place where your `.fla` is building from.

 ## Usage
 1. Before using, make sure your libraries are organized into folders with their respective types (e.g.: `UPPER`,`LOWER`,`HAIR`,`FEET`,`HANDS`,`BEHIND BODY`).